Italian Granola Recipe: Kiki’s Chunky, Salty-Sweet Homemade Granola

-Ah, the art of storytelling before a recipe.
-Some foodies might have you believe that a three-act play should precede your culinary masterpiece.
-But let's get real.
-You're here to satisfy that rumbling belly – not for a Shakespearean saga.
+Ah yes, the art of storytelling before a recipe.
+Some food bloggers would have you believe a three-act play should precede a bowl of granola.
+Let’s be honest... you’re here because you’re hungry, not because you’re looking for a Shakespearean saga.

-5. Nutty Note: All nuts are raw and unsalted.
+5. Nut note All nuts used are raw and unsalted.
+This matters.

 INGREDIENTS